Professional edition active

 Prevention of Heat Illness

-• During excessively hot weather, older adults and children should not remain in unventilated residences without air-conditioning.
+• During excessively hot weather, older adults and children especially should not remain in unventilated residences without air-conditioning.
+They should also not be left in automobiles in the hot sun.

 Maintaining adequate levels of fluid and sodium helps prevent heat illnesses.
 Thirst is a poor indicator of dehydration and the need for fluid replacement during exertion because thirst is not stimulated until plasma osmolality rises 1 to 2% above normal.
 Thus, fluids should be drunk every few hours regardless of thirst.
-Because maximum net water absorption in the gut is about 20 mL/minute (1200 mL/hour—lower than the maximum sweating rate of 2000 mL/hour), prolonged exertion that causes very high sweat loss requires rest periods that reduce sweating rate and allow time for rehydration.
+Because maximum net water absorption in the gut is approximately 20 mL/minute (1200 mL/hour—lower than the maximum sweating rate of 2000 mL/hour), prolonged exertion that causes very high sweat loss requires rest periods that reduce sweating rate and allow time for rehydration.

 The best hydrating fluid to use depends on the expected loss of water and electrolytes, which depends on the duration and degree of exertion along with environmental factors and whether the person is acclimatized.
 For maximum fluid absorption, a carbohydrate-containing beverage can be absorbed by the body up to 30% faster than plain water.
 A beverage containing 6 or 7% carbohydrate concentration is absorbed most rapidly.
 Higher carbohydrate concentrations should be avoided because they can cause stomach cramps and delay absorption.
 However, for most situations and activities, plain water is adequate for hydration as long as overhydration is avoided.
 Significant hyponatremia has occurred in endurance athletes who drink free water very frequently before, during, and after exercise without replacing sodium losses.
 Special hydrating solutions (eg, sports drinks) are not required, but their flavoring enhances consumption, and their modest salt content is helpful if fluid requirements are high.